meco-group/impact-2025/README.md

-# OCP/MPC Workshop 2024
+# Impact Workshop 2025

 ## Introduction

-This repository contains source of training material for the `OCP/MPC Workshop 2024`.
+This repository contains source of training material for the `Impact Workshop 2025`.
 The topics covered are:
-- Nonlinear programming
-  - Solving nonlinear programs with CasADi
-- Optimal control problems
-  - Using Rockit to swiftly specify and solve optimal control problems
-- Model predictive control
+- Recap of Nonlinear Programming, Optimal Control and Model Predictive Control
-  - Using Impact to rapidly specify, prototype and deploy model predictive controllers.
+- Tutorial 1: Using Impact to rapidly specify, prototype and deploy model predictive controllers
+- Tutorial 2: Neural Network-MPC

 ## Development environment